How long is the tour?

 Is the museum handicapped accessible?

 A tour of any Historic New England property requires a considerable amount of standing and some walking.
 Folding chairs can be provided for visitors who would like to use them during a tour.
-To retain its historic fabric and character, the Otis House has not been equipped with handicapped accessible ramps, elevators, or chair lifts.
-A portable ramp is available for use to gain access to the first floor.
+The Otis House has not been equipped with handicapped accessible ramps, elevators, or chair lifts.
+However, a portable ramp is available for use to gain access to the first floor.
 We are glad to offer guests a visual tour of the second floor of the museum from the comfort of our reception area.
+Service animals are always welcome.
 We encourage visitors with concerns to call ahead.
 We are happy to work with you to make your visit an enjoyable one.

 Can I take photographs at the Otis House?